Treeniks/chameleos/README.md

 Hence, we use Hyprland's [`nofocus`](https://wiki.hypr.land/Configuring/Window-Rules/#dynamic-rules) windowrule instead.
 But since dynamically enabling and disabling windowrules doesn't work either, we set the `nofocus` windowrule to trigger for applications with the `chameleos-passthrough` title, and then change the title appropriately in Chameleos.

-We also don't automatically set Chameleos's window to cover the whole screen.
-Hence, we display a fully purple window on start so you can move it in place for your convenience.
+Chameleos also doesn't automatically set its window to cover the whole screen.
+Instead, it displays a fully purple window on start so you have to move it in place yourself.
+Just use the "Toggle Fill" button or keybind to make it transparent.

-The code for painting was shamelessly copied from [egui's Painting example](https://github.com/emilk/egui/blob/6ac155c5cd3ee9d194579edc964c5659dfe70ab0/crates/egui_demo_lib/src/demo/painting.rs).
+The code for painting was shamelessly copied from [egui's painting example](https://github.com/emilk/egui/blob/6ac155c5cd3ee9d194579edc964c5659dfe70ab0/crates/egui_demo_lib/src/demo/painting.rs).

 ## Hyprland config